 Our presentations and workshops will highlight work in the following categories:

-• Family Law: Building on the launch of the Safe & Together Model course for independent children's lawyers and the Institute's ongoing collaboration with the Federal Circuit and Family Court of Australia (FCFCOA), this track will focus on transforming how family law understands and responds to domestic abuse—especially coercive control—as a parenting choice and a patterned behavior with serious implications for child and adult safety.
+Family Law: Keeping Children Safe: Building on the launch of the Safe & Together Model course for independent children’s lawyers and the Institute’s ongoing collaboration with the Federal Circuit and Family Court of Australia (FCFCOA), this track will focus on transforming how family law understands and responds to domestic violence—especially coercive control—as a parenting choice and a patterned behaviour with serious implications for child and adult safety.
 Establish relationships with legal professionals, child protection workers, and advocates who are transforming how the justice system responds to coercive control.

-• Health Responses to Domestic Abuse: Building on our collaboration with the University of Melbourne and NSW Ministry of Health, this track will explore how the Safe & Together Model is reshaping the health response to domestic abuse and where we go next.
+Health Responses to Domestic Violence: Embedding a Perpetrator Pattern–Based Approach: Building on our collaboration with the University of Melbourne and NSW Ministry of Health, this track will explore how the Safe & Together Model is reshaping the health response to domestic violence and where we go next.
 Health professionals and system leaders are invited to rethink the role of health services in responding to coercive control.
-This includes moving from fragmented, deficit-focused approaches to integrated, trauma- and violence-informed responses grounded in clear behavioral analyses of harm.
+This includes moving from fragmented, deficit-focused approaches to integrated, trauma- and violence-informed responses grounded in clear behavioural analyses of harm.
 Network with health system leaders, clinicians, and researchers who are breaking down silos between health and social services.

 The convergence of the Safe & Together Model’s 20th anniversary with the urgent need for innovative responses to coercive control makes this a pivotal moment in family safety and well-being.
 Whether you’re a seasoned practitioner, emerging leader, or system changemaker, this conference will equip you with cutting-edge knowledge, practical tools, and a powerful professional network to amplify your impact.